aflavign/terraform-gitlab/README.md

 ### Upgrading the Terraform module
-On occasion, we will make updatesd to our terraform module.
+On occasion, we will make updates to our terraform module.
 By default, `terraform get` does not update if you already have a copy of the module.
 If you'd like to take advantage of a newer version of the module:
 ```
-# terraform get -update=true
+$ terraform get -update=true
-# terraform plan # this will show you what changes will need to be made to bring your deploy up to the latest configuration.
+$ terraform plan # this will show you what changes will need to be made to bring your deploy up to the latest configuration.
-# terraform apply
+$ terraform apply
 ```

 ### Terraform Variables (Options)